mariebrandenburg/mariebrandenburg.github.io/_projects/polytopia.markdown

 I was mainly involved in the implementation of the `ThreeJS`-viewer that is used to display the polytopes can be found [in this repository](https://github.com/mariebrandenburg/polytopia).
 It also contains the implementation of the VR viewer and the mini-game for finding Hamiltonian cycles.

- [^1]: unfortunaltely iOS has disabled motion tracking on recent iOS systems, so the VR viewer does not operate on these systems flawlessly
+ [^1]: unfortunaltely iOS has disabled motion tracking on recent iOS systems, so the VR viewer does not operate on these systems anymore

 <div class="row">